textnutwriter/textnutwriter.github.io/_posts/2015-10-25-textnut-tip-101-section-2.md

 All documents are versioning.
 Browsing the history version from application menu File -> Browse All Versions.

 ### Tip 16/101
-At searching result, the searching keywords can be saved as a *Filter*.
+At searching result, the searching keywords can be saved as a *Filter* for later use.

 ### Tip 17/101
-The library can be exported into one file, either in Markdown, PDF, RTF or HTML format.
+The library (or a sub-library) can be exported into one file, either in Markdown, PDF, RTF or HTML format.

 *To be continued...*